alsjohnstone/scraper-classification/README.md

-# Content Classification for GA
+# ML Content Classification for GA

 This app scrapes the content from websites using headless-chrome-crawler, runs the content through Google's pre-trained content classification model and then uploads the results to Google Analytics using the Management API.